lulav/LRS_Documentation/docs-data-analysis/error-analysis/error_analysis_examples.md

 </details>

 ### Bin data
-Let's choose one of the parameter, say 'data.time', devide it into `n_bins` intervals and assign index to each of the interval.
+Let's choose one of the parameter, say 'data.time', divide it into `n_bins` intervals and assign index to each of the interval.
 Then let's group values of the 'x' vector from the [previous example](#citrosdata-object) according to this binning and calculate the mean values of 'x' for the each group.
 This procedure may be done by function [**bin_data()**](error_analysis_description#citros_data_analysis.error_analysis.CitrosData.bin_data).
 To see the histogram and control number of counts falling in each bin, pass `show_fig` = True:

 ```python
 db_bin = dataset.bin_data(n_bins = 50,